 Succulents are perfect for this project as they are easier to keep alive in unconventional planters like your old boots!

 It’s a classic upcycle and if you are new to all of this then its a very easy and satisfying way to start.

 It’s a practical use for your old well trodden friends and the visual treat of plants of any kind in an old pair of boots never gets old.

 This post was originally published in May 2019 but I’m updating it now because I’ve made some improvements on my existing boot planters to make them more stable – in short because we have a fox living at the end of our garden who thinks my boot planters make great play things and I kept finding them half way across the lawn in the morning!

 Read on below for how to make one boot planter and then how to make my stabilised four in one version that I am loving!

 For one or two free standing boot planters:

 - Drill (or hammer and nail) (this is optional depending on how worse for wear your boots are – see below)

 - Succulent of your choice

-Using the drill, drill some holes in the bottom of the boots for proper drainage.
-It is important to drill holes since if water stands inside the boot, the roots of your plants might get too wet and rot.
+If water stands inside the boot, the roots of your plants might get too wet and rot.